InPlay-Inc/inplay-inc.github.io/content/docs/IN6XXE/Protocols Reference/BLE/GATT_Programming_Guild.md

 } ble_gatt_svc_desc_t;
 ```

-In TRX profile, there is only one service which contains two majoy characteristics representing data tx ([TRX_CHAR_VAL_TX]) and rx ([TRX_CHAR_VAL_RX]) respectively.
+In TRx profile, there is only one service which contains two majoy characteristics representing data tx ([TRX_CHAR_VAL_TX]) and rx ([TRX_CHAR_VAL_RX]) respectively.
 Their <code>uuid</code> are application defined.
 According to the GATT standard, each service must first contain an attribute called Characteristic Declaration with a fixed <code>uuid</code> 0x2803.
 In addition, the server usually allows the client to control whether the server is able to send data by notification or indicatation method or not.
 Therefore, for the characteristic of data rx, a Client Characteristic Configuration Descriptor with predefined <code>uuid</code> 0x2902 should be added in the service.

 The <code>prop</code> defines the access method of the attribute, **ATT_CHAR_PROP_READ**, **ATT_CHAR_PROP_WRITE**, **ATT_CHAR_PROP_NOTIFY**, **ATT_CHAR_PROP_INDICATE** etc, which is clear in meaning by its name.
 For example, **ATT_CHAR_PROP_NOTIFY** should be specified for attribute [TRX_CHAR_VAL_TX] which represents the data tx, because TRX_CHAR_VAL_TX depends on the method of Notify.
 For attribute [TRX_CHAR_VAL_RX] representing the data rx, **ATT_CHAR_PROP_WRITE** should be specified, which means that the client sends data to the server through the method of GATT Write.